alanzjl/RPI_AirPlay_HiFi/README.md

 ## Prepare your Raspberry Pi Zero W

 1. Install Raspbian Buster Lite.
 Note that (1) we don't need a desktop environment and we want to max out Pi Zero's performance, so I use the Lite version, (2) ***`Buster` is the legacy version***, and using the latest `Bullseye` version may suffer from some compatibility issue.
 If you use [Raspberry Pi Imager](https://www.raspberrypi.com/software/), see the following screenshot to find the legacy Raspbian Buster Lite. ![imager](Renderings/imager.PNG)
-2. Before removing the sd card from your computer, do the following step:
+2. Before removing the sd card from your computer, do the following steps:
    1. Enable ssh server at startup.
 Create an empty file called `ssh` (no extension) at the root directory of `boot:`.
    2. Setup WiFi connection.
 Create a text file named `wpa_supplicant.conf` at the same directiory, paste in the following content: